 Why should you still go for it?
 Simple.
 You are not becoming a trader, but an affiliate.
 And the payouts are great.
 Let’s learn a bit more about those.

 There are several available compensation schemes for affiliates.
-Let’s tackle those in terms of popularity.
+Let’s tackle those regarding popularity.

-This scheme is typically offered by high-end brokers.
+High-end brokers typically offer this scheme.
 These companies have existed for decades and have exceptional branding.
 The compensation scheme is quite simple.
 The larger the volumes you bring in, the higher your compensation is.

 Typically a broker earns on the spreads.
 When taking a look at Admiral Markets Forex conditions, we can see that the spreads vary between 1 and 2 pips.
 Let’s not go deep into the details, but this means that a trader would need to pay between $10 and $20 per each $100,000 traded.